-GASB Statement No. 90, Majority Equity Interest.
+- GASB Statement No. 90, Majority Equity Interest.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
 For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest using the equity method.
 This Statement establishes that ownership of a majority equity interest in a legally separate organization results in the government being financially accountable for the legally separate organization and, therefore, the government should report that organization as a component unit.
 This Statement also requires that a component unit in which a government has a 100 percent equity interest account for its assets, deferred outflows of resources, liabilities, and deferred inflows of resources at acquisition value at the date the government acquired a 100 percent equity interest in the component unit.
 Transactions presented in flows statements of the component unit in that circumstance should include only transactions that occurred subsequent to the acquisition.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-This statement does not have any impact on the accompanying basic financial statements.
+This statement does not have any impact on the accompanying basic financial statements. - GASB Statement No. 87, Leases.
+The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right to use lease assets, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2021.